DevganiyaNirbhay/ATTNDInsight-App/README.md

 2. Open the project in Android Studio

-3. Edit javascript and enter your firebase api ( instruction are written in script.js in " const firebaseConfig() " )
+3. Edit javascript and enter your firebase API ( instruction are written in script.js in " const firebaseConfig() " )
 4. Sync Gradle and Run

 ## Developer